veaba/tensorflow-docs/docs/tf.config/experimental/set_visible_devices.md

 assert len(logical_devices) == len(physical_devices) - 1
 ```
 #### Args:
-- devices: (optional) List of PhysicalDevice objects to make visible
+- `devices`: (optional) List of PhysicalDevice objects to make visible
-- device_type: (optional) Device types to limit visibility configuration to.
+- `device_type`: (optional) Device types to limit visibility configuration to.
 Other device types will be left unaltered.